Frequently Asked Questions

 TMJ relief

 During a chiropractic adjustment, it is very common to hear a popping noise.
 Sometimes it can be startling for people who are not used to receiving chiropractic adjustments.
 This noise is completely normal.
-It is a result of small air pockets of air inside the fluid of your joints releasing during the gentle stretching of joints.
+It is a result of small air pockets inside the fluid of your joints releasing during the gentle stretching of joints.
 It is painless and can happen in any of your joints, not just your spine.

 Absolutely.
 Our practice is family oriented and we provide chiropractic care for all ages.
 When it comes to sports, it is important that physical health is not overlooked.
 Playing sports on what seems to be a simple injury can end up doing a lot of damage to joints or muscles in the long run.